 Selling on Etsy means you will be in direct competition with your peers (that’s ok) but also with bigger companies that may or may not play by the rules.
 Etsy will treat them as if they were makers, and by doing so, it is not the makers marketplace it claimed to be in the beginning.
 I will not even talk about dropshipping and such, but if you see incredibly cheap materials, it’s not something handmade.

 I hate to link to them but if you look into the craft supplies and tools part of Etsy, it’s just wholesale from Asia and other part of the world.
 It’s exploitation and it will involve things you will not – cannot – agree with, including child labor for semi-precious gemstones from Madagascar and pollution from metal factories.
 All these come at a cheap price in $ but what about the human and environmental costs here ?
 Is this what we are selling ?

 Etsy will have YOU offer free shipping

 With all this said, the latest updates in Etsy’s condition are unacceptable for most of us.
 The first one is free shipping is now mandatory.
 Sure, you technically have a choice.
 You can charge for shipping but if you do, your products will not show into the search results.
 Not that they already showed much – because Etsy wants you to buy ads.
 But punishing sellers that show upfront shipping fees by not showing their products at all is quite unfair.

 I already included the shipping fees in my prices, because of marketing and laziness mostly, but you should have a choice.
-Mandatory invisible shipping is unfair.
-For people selling low priced things, it will have a negative impact.
+Mandatory invisible shipping is unfair, invisible shipping fees aren’t fair at all.
+For people selling low priced items, it will have a negative impact.